Add two more chunks to the Steelers growing discard pile: They plan to release defensive end Aaron Smith and guard Chris Kemoeatu.

 The coaching staff's patience with Kemoeatu's undisciplined penalties and personal fouls ran out.

 "I think it's kind of a new day for him," said his agent, Ken Vierra, who said the Steelers did not offer Kemoeatu a chance to take a pay cut to stay.
 "It's partly about Chris, but a significant part of it is their situation.
 If they had more cap room, I don't think they would have done it.

 "Chris and a few other guys needed to be released.
 So be it, we move on."

-Kemoeatu, drafted on the fifth round in 2006, had arthroscopic surgery on a knee after the season, described by Vierra as minnor.
+Kemoeatu, drafted in the fifth round in 2006, had arthroscopic surgery on a knee after the season, described by Vierra as minor.

-The Steelers drafted Smith on the fourth round in 1999, an undersized defensive end from Division II Northern Colorado.
-Like Hines Ward, drafted a year before him and his release announced a day before his, Smith did not waste any time establishing himself as a bargain.
+The Steelers drafted Smith in the fourth round in 1999, an undersized defensive end from Division II Northern Colorado.
+Like Ward, drafted a year before Smith and his release announced Wednesday, Smith did not waste any time establishing himself as a bargain.

-He became their starting defensive end in his second season, 2000, and remained so through 2011, except when injuries derailed him.
-For a player whose final years were limited by those injuries, Smith for many years was considered an ironman.
-He did not miss a game from the day he moved into the starting lineup for the opener in 2000 until the seventh game of the 2007 season, when a knee injury began his string of physical problems that ultimately prompted the Steelers to decide to release him.
+He became their starting defensive end in his second season, 2000, and remained so through '11, except when injuries derailed him.
+For a player whose final years were limited by injuries, Smith for many years was considered an iron man.
+He did not miss a game from the day he moved into the starting lineup for the opener in 2000 until the seventh game of the '07 season, when a knee injury began his string of physical problems.

 He was due to make $2.1 million in the final year of his contract next season, more savings for the Steelers as they dive beneath the expected $120 million salary cap.